| | Craps GuideYour guide to stepping up to the craps table, in real life or virtually.

 win on the tip) stick to the pass line or come bets, as those provide

+the lowest house edge, and the dealers know this.
 One essential bit of info for a good craps guide must be addressed.

 Being courteous to the players around you is more important for